Phrogz/rb3jay/README.md

 * `playlist`: get a list of all songs for a playlist
 * `playing`: get details about the currently-playing song and playlist
 * `upcoming`: see a summary of upcoming songs
+* `songs`: get a summary of all songs in the library
 * `song`: get detailed information about a particular song